amiralimollaei/pixi-bot/README.md

 > \[\*\] you have to install at least one of these dependecy groups for the bot to function

-You should also have your own OpenAI compatible API URL and API Key and provide that to pixi, using the command line interface and/or environment variables and you should also choose a large langauge model to use for the bot and optionally a seperate one for agentic tools, e.g. online/offline search tools, based on my testing, it works best with `google/gemini-2.0-flash-001` optionally you may also choose an embedding model to process web search or offline search content, works best with `BAAI/bge-m3-multi`
+You should also have your own OpenAI compatible API URL and API Key and provide that to pixi, using the command line interface and/or environment variables and you should also choose a large langauge model to use for the bot and optionally a seperate one for agentic tools, e.g. online/offline search tools, based on my testing, it works best with `google/gemini-2.0-flash-001`, works best with agentic models. optionally you may also choose an embedding model to process web search or offline search content, works best with `BAAI/bge-m3-multi` but you can use any other model.

 ### Installation using PIP